dorko-dorkus/Card_Consolodator/README.md

 manual submission, but setting `ENABLE_LIVE_SUBMISSION=true` will POST the SMR to `AUSTRAC_API_URL`.
 This simple monitoring framework aligns with AUSTRAC guidance for ongoing customer due diligence.

+Daily background jobs review recent transactions to detect structuring activity beyond the single transaction threshold.
+The scheduler also alerts the compliance team when a user profile is flagged or remains in a pending KYC state for more than three days.
+Alerts are written to the `compliance` log for follow‑up.